jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab1_Intro.md

 ```

 ### Congratulations!
-**You have created a base template that can now empower you to interact with Prisma Cloud programmatically.
-This is a huge foundational piece that now makes it easy to do so much more.
+**You have created a base template now empowers you to interact with Prisma Cloud programmatically.
 Move on to the next lab in this series:**
 [API GET Requests](API_Lab2_GET_Request.md)